-Here we want to test whether more conversation (intended as co-commenting activity) leads to lexical convergence, and whether the membership to the same echo chamber of both the co-commenters is a necessary condition for their lexical convergence to grow.
-Namely, we want to investigate whether the lexical choices of co-commenters polarized towards the same content, represent a proxy for the emergence of collective identities within the same echo chamber, or they simply reveal that people must agree on a common vocabulary for achieving communication.
-To this purpose, the few cross interactions are used as a benchmark.
+Here we want to test whether more conversation (intended as co-commenting activity) leads to lexical convergence.
+Namely, we want to investigate whether the lexical choices of co-commenters represent a proxy for the emergence of polarization and collective identities.

-First, we compare the BoWs of more than 57K pairs of interacting users (representing the links of $\overline{G}_{I}^{\mathcal{C}}$) who made $\sim$428K comments in a time span of 5 years (see \nameref{ssec:bow}).
-For each pair of co-commenters $\{u,v\}$, Fig \ref{fig:Cos_Int} shows the lin-log plot of the average lexical convergence, respect given interaction level $I_{uv}$, broken down by interaction type: interactions between science users (left panel), cross interactions (centre panel), interactions between conspiracy users (right panel).
+First, we compare the BOWs of more than 57K pairs of interacting users (representing the links of $\overline{G}_{I}^{\mathcal{C}}$) who made $\sim$428K comments in a time span of 5 years (see \nameref{sec:mm}).
+For each pair of co-commenters $\{u,v\}$, Figure \ref{fig:Cos_Int} shows the lin-log plot of the average lexical convergence, respect given interaction level $I_{uv}$, for interactions between science users (left panel) and interactions between conspiracy users (right panel).
 Points are colored according to the number of pairs of co-commenters who reached the corresponding interaction level.

-Plots suggests in all the cases a linear correlation between the variables; thus, we check whether for a given interaction level $i$, the average lexical convergence $y(u,v)$ between all the co-commenter pairs $\{u,v\}$ such that $I_{uv}=i$, can be predicted by means of a linear regression model where the explanatory variable is a logarithmic transformation of the interaction level $i$, i.e. $y(u,v)=\beta_0+\beta_1\log(i)$.
-Coefficients are estimated using weighted least squares with weights given by the total number of pairs of co-commenters per interaction level and they are – with the corresponding standard errors inside the round brackets – $\beta_0=0.025\, (0.003)$ and $\beta_1=0.330\, (0.005)$, with $r^2=0.983$, for interactions between science users; $\beta_0=0.038\, (0.178)$ and $\beta_1=0.374\, (0.027)$, with $r^2=0.875$, for cross users; $\beta_0=0.112\, (0.002)$ and $\beta_1=0.292\, (0.004)$, with $r^2=0.982$, for interactions between conspiracy users.
+Plots suggests in both the cases a linear correlation between the variables; thus, we check whether for a given interaction level $i$, the average lexical convergence $y(u,v)$ between all the co-commenter pairs $\{u,v\}$ such that $I_{uv}=i$, can be predicted by means of a linear regression model where the explanatory variable is a logarithmic transformation of the interaction level $i$, i.e. $y(u,v)=\beta_0+\beta_1\log(i)$.
+Coefficients are estimated using weighted least squares with weights given by the total number of pairs of co-commenters per interaction level and they are – with the corresponding standard errors inside the round brackets – $\beta_0=0.025\, (0.003)$ and $\beta_1=0.330\, (0.005)$, with $r^2=0.983$, for interactions between science users; $\beta_0=0.112\, (0.002)$ and $\beta_1=0.292\, (0.004)$, with $r^2=0.982$, for interactions between conspiracy users.
 All the p-values are close to zero.
-This suggests the existence of positive correlation between interaction level and lexical convergence, both inside (left and right panels) and across (central panel) echo chambers.
+This suggests the existence of positive correlation between interaction level and lexical convergence inside echo chambers.